This page provides best practices for optimizing query performance in CockroachDB.

 - For an example showing how to break up large transactions in an application, see Break up large transactions into smaller units of work.

 - If you are experiencing contention (retries) when doing bulk deletes, see Bulk-delete data.

-In combination with the above, if you are able to send all of the statements in your transaction in a single batch, CockroachDB can automatically retry the transaction for you.
+Send all of the statements in your transaction in a single batch so that CockroachDB can automatically retry the transaction for you.

 When replacing values in a row, use